amaurylancelin/npFDT/README.md

 # **Non-parametric Fluctuation-Dissipation theorem**

-This repository contains the code from my work on the Fluctuation-Dissipation theorem during my internship at Lawrence Berkeley National Laboratory (LBNL), under the supervision of William D. Collins.
+This repository contains the code from my work on the Fluctuation-Dissipation theorem during my internship at Lawrence Berkeley National Laboratory (LBNL) in 2022, under the supervision of William D. Collins.

 Thgrought this project, we studied a tool for evaluating the response to a perturbation of dynamical systems by using the fluctuation-dissipation theorem (FDT).
 Such approach could for instance be very useful